eyedeekay/si-i2p-plugin/README.md

 the difference between this proxy and the default i2p/i2pd http proxies and I don't think there's anything I can do about that.

+It checks to see if it's getting an i2p url by splitting it at the first ".i2p" which unfortunately means that I can't use it to visit trac.i2p2.i2p.

 I am currently attacking this proxy while using various browsers.
 It seems more complicated browsers are easier to attack.
 They might even do something ridiculous, like presume you're using a captive portal and attempt to direct